karlicoss/cachew/README.md

 To access **all** of historic temperature data, I have two options:

-- Go through all the data chunks every time I wan to access them and 'merge' into a unified stream of measurements, e.g. somethingg like:
+- Go through all the data chunks every time I wan to access them and 'merge' into a unified stream of measurements, e.g. something like:

       def measurements(chunks: List[Path]) -> Iterator[Measurement]:
           for chunk in chunks:
-              # read measurements from 'chunk' and yeild unseen ones
+              # read measurements from 'chunk' and yield unseen ones

   This is very **easy, but slow** and you waste CPU for no reason every time you need data.

 - Keep a 'master' database and write code to merge chunks in it.

-  This is very **effecient, but tedious**:
+  This is very **efficient, but tedious**:

   - requires serializing/deserializing data -- boilerplate
   - requires manually managing sqlite database -- error prone, hard to get right every time
   - requires careful scheduling, ideally you want to access new data without having to refresh cache

-Cachew gives me best of two worlds and makes it **easy and effecient**.
+Cachew gives me best of two worlds and makes it **easy and efficient**.
 Only thing you have to do is to decorate your function:

     @cachew("/data/cache/measurements.sqlite")
     def measurements(chunks: List[Path]) -> Iterator[Measurement]: